Gauge invariance and hyperforce correlation theory for equilibrium fluid mixtures

-We apply the general hyperforce framework described in Sec.~\ref{SEChyperForceGlobal} above to several exemplary choices for the `hyperobservable' $\hat A$, following the outline of the single-component treatment in Ref.~\cite{robitschko2024any}.
+We apply the general sum rules described in Sec.~\ref{SEChyperForceGeneral} above to several exemplary choices for the `hyperobservable' $\hat A$, following the outline of the single-component treatment in Ref.~\cite{robitschko2024any}.
 As an initial consistency check, the trivial choice $\hat A=1$ leads via \eqr{EQhyperforcePositionsMixture3} [or alternatively via the simple \eqr{EQhyperforceCrossSpecies}] directly to the partial force balance relationship \eqref{EQforceDensityBalanceMixture}.
 Choosing the partial density operator $\hat A = \hat\rho_\alphas(\rv')=\sum_{i\in {\cal N}_\alphas}\delta(\rv'-\rv_i)$ and applying \eqr{EQhyperforcePositionsMixture3} yields

 which is the density-force correlation sum rule \eqref{EQsumRuleDensityForceMixture}.
 Taking the interparticle potential energy $\hat A=u(\rv^N)$ leads via \eqr{EQhyperforcePositionsMixture} to